Skip to main content

 The drawer slides in from the right and contains everything about the alert.

-- A small external link icon next to the badges.
-Clicking it opens the affected Google Ads account in a new tab.
+• A small external link icon next to the badges.
+Click it to open the affected Google Ads account in a new tab.
 Use this when you want to look at the underlying data in Google's own UI.

-- The metadata table.
-Account ID, first seen timestamp, whether and when the alert was emailed, and (if resolved) when it resolved.
+• The metadata table.
+Account ID, first seen timestamp, whether and when Hero Marketer emailed the alert, and (if resolved) when it resolved.
 The metadata helps you understand context and timing.

-Opening the drawer marks the alert as read automatically.
+When you open the drawer, the alert marks itself as read automatically.
 You do not need to click anything for that.

-- The input box at the bottom of Hero AI is prefilled with a context rich prompt: the alert title, body, account, suggested action, and a request that Hero AI pull the relevant Google Ads data and recommend specific next steps.
+3. Hero Marketer prefills the input box at the bottom of Hero AI with a context rich prompt.
+The prompt has the alert title, body, account, and suggested action.
+It also asks Hero AI to pull the relevant Google Ads data and recommend specific next steps.

-- Hero AI investigates the account using its normal tools, then responds with diagnosis and recommendations grounded in your live data.
+5. Hero AI investigates the account with its normal tools.
+Then it responds with a diagnosis and recommendations grounded in your live data.

-When Hero AI is at the 10 chat limit
+When Hero AI reaches the limit of 10 chats

-Hero AI is capped at 10 chat sessions per Google Ads account.
+Hero AI allows up to 10 chat sessions per Google Ads account.
 If you are at the limit when you click Analyze with Hero AI, the drawer shows an at limit notice instead of the primary button: "You've hit your Hero AI chat limit".
 The notice has a Manage Hero AI chats link that takes you to /hero-ai, where you can delete an older chat to free a slot.
-Come back to the alert afterwards and the Analyze button returns.
+Come back to the alert afterwards, and the Analyze button returns.

-The 10 chat limit exists per account, not per user.
-If you have multiple accounts connected, each one has its own 10 chats.
+The limit of 10 chats applies to each account, not each user.
+If you have multiple connected accounts, each one has its own 10 chats.
 See Manage your chats for the details.

 The exception: connection broken